mysql/mysql-utilities/doc/intro/index.rst

 that resort to platform specific native code are also not used.

-The class method and function signatures are designed to make use of a small number of required paramters and all optional parameters as a single dictionary.
+The class method and function signatures are designed to make use of a small number of required parameters and all optional parameters as a single dictionary.
 Consider the following method.

 def do_something_wonderful(position, obj1, obj2, options={}):